UTSCCSCC01/finalprojects22-the-big-result/README.md

  It has a variety of helpful features, like automatically getting relationship data and being able to be passed around as an object.
 We're specifically using flask-sqlalchemy, which helps simplify a few things like query sessions.
  Documentation for [Flask-SQLAlchemy can be found here](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).

 #### Material UI
 Material UI is our CSS library that we're using.
 Specifically, we're using react-material-ui, which helps simplify much of the frontend styling by providing built-in components.
 [Documentation found here](https://mui.com/getting-started/usage/)

+#### Gmail API
+Gmail API is a library from the Google Cloud API.
+While the Google Cloud API provides a vast library, our usage is strictly using the https://www.googleapis.com/auth/gmail.modify endpoint.
+It is used to send email notifications to service providers, informing them of changes to their account or bookings.
+The API requires OATH2 setup, and our backend utilizes environment variables to find the credentials.json and updates tokens on launch.
+This allows us to easily send emails by calling the gmailAPI class on our backend.
+[Gmail API Documentation for endpoint usage] (https://developers.google.com/gmail/api/guides/sending)

 ## Contribution